 In all those scenarios, you'd want the microphone as close to your mouth as possible.

-But he wasn’t using a camcorder, he was using an iPhone.
-At first, I thought it might be possible to plug the 1/8th-inch pin on my Azden wireless receiver directly into the iPhone’s dual headphone/mic jack – it certainly fits in there.
-But nope, that doesn’t work, primarily because Apple built their jack to accept very specific types of plugs which carry just the right kind of signal.
+But he wasn't using a camcorder, he was using an iPhone.
+At first, I thought it might be possible to plug the 1/8th-inch pin on my Azden wireless receiver directly into the iPhone's dual headphone/mic jack - it certainly fits in there.
+But nope, that doesn't work.
+Primarily this because Apple built their jack to accept very specific types of plugs which carry just the right kind of signal.

-This little puppy (which costs $24.50) converts a normal microphone plug into the type that an iPhone wants in order to recognize the mic - a 4-pole "TRRS" (tip-ring-ring-sleeve).
+This little puppy (which costs $14.28) converts a normal microphone plug into the type that an iPhone wants in order to recognize the mic - a 4-pole "TRRS" (tip-ring-ring-sleeve).

-You simply insert your mic’s plug into the female end of the KM adapter, and THEN plug the KM’s 1/8th-inch pin into the iPhone jack, and “hey presto,” “Bob’s your uncle,” etc.
+You simply insert your mic's plug into the female end of the Rode adapter, and THEN plug the Rode's 1/8th-inch pin into the iPhone jack, and "hey presto," "Bob's your uncle," etc.

-You can stand across the room with the Azden lapel mic stuck to your shirt and walk around to your heart’s content.
+You can stand across the room with the Azden lavalier lapel microphone stuck to your shirt and walk around to your heart's content.
 The lapel mic will beam its wireless audio signal to the Azden receiver, which is plugged into the KM adapter.

 Why yes there is:).
 I didn't have a special "wireless mic for iphone."
 But I did have an Azden WMS wireless lavalier.
 In the video below, I compare the audio with video shot with my iPhone 5S, first using just the built-in mic, then with the audio that came through the wireless mic attached as described above.

 If you have headphones, I recommend using them to get the full effect of how different the two audio samples sound.